-Volvo S90 T8 Twin Engine review
+Volvo S90 T8 Twin Engine hybrid review

 |Car type||Electric range||MPG||CO2|

 Certainly, when the petrol engine is running you're likely to achieve around 35mpg even in gentle use, but if you charge regularly and do mostly shorter journeys, you could offset the underwhelming economy on longer journeys with virtually fuel-free travel the rest of the time.
-Low CO2 emissions do mean a low rate of company-car tax, cheaper road tax and exemption from the London Congestion Charge.
+The low CO2 emissions do mean a low rate of company-car tax and exemption from the London Congestion Charge, however.

-The car comes with a 10.4kWh lithium-ion battery and can be charged from a household socket via a standard three-pin plug using the 4.5-metre charging cable supplied.
+The car comes with a 11.6kWh lithium-ion battery and can be charged from a household socket using the 4.5-metre charging cable supplied.
 A full home charge will typically take six hours.
 Frustratingly, Volvo charges £50 for the Type 2 charging cable that you'll need if you want to use most public charging points, and you even have to pay £40 for a bag to put the cables in.

 For a more detailed look at the Volvo S90 T8 Twin Engine, read on for the rest of our in-depth review.